Metropolitan Borough of Wirral: Wirral Borough Council composition

+In 2014, the Green Party gained their first seat on the council, defeating Labour in their typically safe seat of Birkenhead and Tranmere.
+They retained it in 2018 with an increased vote share, albeit with a reduced majority.
+In the 2023 local elections, the Green Party won 13 seats.
+Since May 2023, the council has been led by Labour councillor Paul Stuart.

 Economy

-This is a chart of trend of regional gross value added of Wirral at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.
+This is a chart of trend of regional gross value added of Wirral at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of pounds.